 Jeremy Batoff ’09 (History of Art): Jeremy is a graduate of the School of Law at the University of Baltimore and continues to be very active in the Baltimore arts scene.
 His brother Justin, ’07, was also a student in our program.

 Sara Dayton ’09 (Classics and History of Art): Sara spent 2009-2010 as an intern in the Editorial and Graphic Design Department at the Philadelphia Museum of Art, as part of the PMA’s Museum Studies Internship Program.
 She entered the master’s of science in publishing program at New York University in the fall of 2010, and is pursuing a career in the world of online museum publications.
-As part of her graduate studies, Sara worked as an intern in the Digital Media Department at MoMA, where she still works as a freelance digital media producer.
+As part of her graduate studies, Sara worked as an intern in the Digital Media Department at MoMA.
+She is presently a Senior Manager at Creative Strategy at Penguin Random House.

 Zarrah Keshwani ’09 (Neuroscience): Zarrah is pursuing a career in medicine.

 Nora Krinitsky ’09 (History): Nora spent 2009-2010 as a Kress Interpretative Fellowship at the Baltimore Museum of Art.
 There she worked on a website based on the BMA’s permanent collection and related to the Museums and Society course “Close Looking at the BMA: ‘Rinaldo and Armida’.”
 She received her PhD in History at the University of Michigan, in 2017.
-Beginning Fall 2017, she will be the Postdoctoral Fellow in African American Studies in the Department of History at Case Western Reserve University.
+From 2017 to 2019, she was the Postdoctoral Fellow in African American Studies in the Department of History at Case Western Reserve University.
+She is presently the Interim Director of the Prison Creative Arts Project at the University of Michigan.

 Jessica Popkin ’09 (Near Eastern Studies): After leaving Hopkins, Jessica entered the graduate program in museum studies at New York University, from which she received an MA.
 While at NYU, she worked as an intern in the Department of Egyptian, Classical, and Ancient Near Eastern Art at the Brooklyn Museum and worked to catalogue images and information from the NYU-IFA-Yale-UPenn archaeological dig in Abydos, Egypt.
 She is now the student outreach coordinator at the Princeton University Art Museum, where she has connected with another M&S alum, Hannah Weinberg-Wolf.